catppuccin/jetbrains/README.md

 #### Example Scenario

-Some high level steps are shown below in an example development workflow for editing Link (UI) & Selection (Editor) highlights
+Some high-level steps are shown below in an example development workflow for editing Link (UI) & Selection (Editor) highlights

 ##### High Level